elvismusisi/typni.org/README.md

 ## Project Description

-This website serves as a **[typni.org]**, aiming to showcase [brief description of the project or the purpose of the site].
+This website serves as a prototype for **[typni.org]**, aiming to showcase [brief description of the project or the purpose of the site].
 The design focuses on simplicity, responsiveness, and user interaction to engage the audience.

 ## Technologies Used
 - **HTML**: For creating the structure and layout of the website.